AlvaroValdelamar/password-generator/README.md

 # password-generator
 A Python script to generate passwords given password characterists by the user.

-It currently supports
+It currently supports the following user inputs:

--password length
+- password length

--upper cases
+- upper cases

--numeric characters
+- numeric characters

--special characters
+- special characters